AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 - There should be spaces between the flags and the parameters. e.g., `add -fn Javier -ln Tan` is correct, while `add -fn Javier-ln Tan` is incorrect.
 However, extra spaces are allowed. e.g., `add    -fn    Javier    -ln    Tan` is also correct.
 - The types of commands are divided into 3 categories: Main Page Commands, Payroll Page Commands, and Schedule Page Commands.
 For more details, refer to the [Pages](#Pages) section below.
+- If you key in any command that is not recognised by the application, the feedback panel will display an error message indicating that the command is not recognised.
+- If you key in any command that is recognised by the application but has incorrect parameters, the feedback panel will display an error message indicating that the command has incorrect parameters.
+Just follow the correct format and try again!

 ***